-Read the full story Here
+Read the Full Research Report Here

 GOVERNMENT SHUTDOWN: Just as the politicians abandon confrontation, here comes a government shutdown today as a major storm hits the East Coast.
 Janet Yellen’s second day of testimony has been cancelled, along with just about everything else.
 So this might be a good time to check in on the Democrats’ retreat . . .